rokath/trice/docs/TriceColor.md

 * [../_test/testdata/triceCheck.c](../_test/testdata/triceCheck.c) contains the code for this example.
 * The **trice** tool, if knowing `wrn:` as pattern, prepends the appropriate color code.
 It removes the sequence `wrn:`, if it is known and completely lower case.
 * The user can define any pattern with any color code to create colored output with the **trice** tool.
-* There is no channel enable switch inside the target code.
+* There is no tag enable switch inside the target code.
 It would need a back channel and add overhead.
-  * A future extension could make that an option using channel specific ID range assignment.
-See also issue [#243](https://github.com/rokath/trice/issues/243).
+  * An option using tag specific ID range assignment exists.
+See closed issue [#243](https://github.com/rokath/trice/issues/243).
-* The **trice** tool offers the 2 command line switches `-pick` and `-ban` to control channel visualization during runtime.
+* The **trice** tool offers the 2 command line switches `-pick` and `-ban` to control tag visualization during runtime.

 ###  1.1. <a name='Outputoptions'></a>Output options